tomgxz/Kraken/REPORT.md

   }
   ```

-  By default, the grid preview is kept hidden in CSS, so I added code to the `createResizeCornerEventListeners` and `createDragEventListeners` functions that shows and hides it when an element is being resized or dragged.
+  By default, the grid preview is kept hidden in CSS.
+I added code to the `createResizeCornerEventListeners` and `createDragEventListeners` functions that shows and hides it when an element is being resized or dragged.

   ```js
   // get the parent section by iterating through every parent element